 Your Black Friend Has Something To Say is a powerful debut and an intimate examination of race and identity.
 For thirty years Melva Graham has lived and worked in neighborhoods that are predominantly white and wealthy.
 Just to be clear, she is neither.
 The only thing that makes her more uncomfortable than talking about herself is talking about race—and she has decided to do both.
-In this bold and brutally honest memoir Melva answers back to the bias and bigotry she has experienced from childhood to adulthood, as she attends private school in a Pittsburgh suburb, studies acting at NYU, works as a nanny for the one percent, and balances a social life in between.
+In this bold and brutally honest essay collection, Melva answers back to the bias and bigotry she has experienced from childhood to adulthood, as she attends private school in a Pittsburgh suburb, studies acting at NYU, works as a nanny for the one percent, and balances a social life in between.
 This narrative depicts one woman’s journey to own her truth, find her voice, and take back her power.

 Praise for Your Black Friend Has Something To Say